FIFA World Cup records and statistics: Overall team records

 The system used in the World Cup up to 1990 was 2 points for a win.
-In this ranking 3 points are awarded for a win, 1 for a draw and 0 for a loss.
-As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
+In this ranking 3 points are awarded for a win, 1 for a draw, and 0 for a loss.
+Per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.